Browse courses to find something that interests you.

 This program is particularly useful for:

 John McKenzie was appointed as the Legal Services Commissioner for NSW from 12 March 2015.
-A solicitor for 34 years, he worked primarily as an Accredited Specialist in Criminal Law, largely for the Aboriginal Legal Service and on the staff of the Royal Commission into Aboriginal Deaths in Custody.
-He also worked some years in private practice, Legal Aid and community legal centres.
+A solicitor for 34 years, he worked primarily as an accredited specialist in criminal law, largely for the Aboriginal Legal Service and was on the staff of the Royal Commission into Aboriginal Deaths in Custody.
+He also worked some years in private practice, for Legal Aid and in community legal centres.

-He was appointed the NSW Legal Services Commissioner in 2015 to head the Office of the Legal Services Commissioner which has the statutory responsibility for all complaints against lawyers.
-Mr McKenzie was re-appointed as Legal Services Commissioner for a period of five years from 28 February 2019.
+John was appointed as the NSW Legal Services Commissioner in 2015 to head the Office of the Legal Services Commissioner which has the statutory responsibility for all complaints against lawyers.
+He was re-appointed as Legal Services Commissioner for a period of five years, from 28 February 2019.

 Gain key insights into the insolvency and corporate law portions of the Coronavirus Economic Response Package Omnibus Act 2020.

 How principles for valuation of assets apply and require modification in times of uncertainty and crisis

 Contractual implications of COVID-19 for the construction industry: frustration and force majeure.